rotationalio/rotational.io/content/en/blog/2024-03-11-javascript-libraries-to-use-for-machine-learning.md

 <!--more-->

-Before getting to the list, I should note that it was difficult to narrow this list down to 5.
+Before getting to the list, I should note that it was difficult to narrow it down to 5.
 There were many libraries to choose from, but I wanted to focus on a diverse set of tools that I believe are also developer friendly.

 ### [TensorFlow.js](https://www.tensorflow.org/js)